 The road in is a dirt road that can be a little washboardy in places.
 Take extra care when heavy rain is expected.
+The road in is narrow and can get a bit slippery during the monsoon season.

 There are vault style restrooms on site.